IsaacHair/Corth/readme.txt

 inserted into brackets.
 Also going to read as a text file while deleting comments, then treat as binary after that.
+Important: newlines are represented by a carriage return and then a line feed character in text files; to handle the files properly, it is best to replace this with a one character identification.

 NOTE: THE CODE FOR UPLOADING AND COMPILING VSP ASSEMBLY NEEDS TO BE CHANGED TO USE BINARY FILES INSTEAD OF TEXT FOR RELIABILITY.